erhan2umi/EcologicalHRL/README.md

 From the Matlab consolude  go to the directory of the code, and type repeatEXP.
-This scripts calls HIREL_model.m to make a virtual experiment over "repeats" many times (Change repeats to a desired value in the code).
+This scripts calls HIREL_model.m to make a virtual experiment over "repeats" many times (change repeats to a desired value in the code).
 Each repeat is considered analogous to an experiment by a human participant.
 All the virtual participant data is stored in a folder with a name constructed from the date and time of the execution.
-The folder is then can be analysed, for example by show_stats_disc_succnorm_sem.m which generates several plots about the experiments.
+The folder can then be analysed, for example by show_stats_disc_succnorm_sem.m which generates several plots about the experiments.

 HOW TO PLOT MULTI-PARTICIPANT RESULTS: